 Within the lab, she focuses on the ongoing study of social decision making and is heading up the implementation of a military-specific version of that study.

-Outside of the lab, she works at Starbucks and enjoys sharing many geeky pastimes with her boyfriend.
+Outside of the lab, she works at Starbucks and enjoys sharing many geeky pastimes with her husband.

 Ron Whiteman joined the Mangels Dynamic Learning Lab in 2007 as a doctoral student in Cognitive Neuroscience at the City University of New York.
 He is currently involved in both the Social Cognitive Neuroscience of Achievement and IES research projects.
 His primary interests are in understanding more about how cognition and emotion interact to influence problem solving behavior in various academic domains and settings.
 Aside from working in the lab, he enjoys playing soccer, spending time with my family, and being exposed to most anything TRON.